 - Combined vaccination for Tetanus, Diphtheria, and Pertussis (DTP vaccine)

 - Combined vaccination for Measles, Mumps, and Rubella (MMR vaccine).

 The list of recommended vaccines continued to be updated as vaccines were developed for more diseases.
 The Hib (Haemophilus influenzae type b) vaccine was added to the list in the late 1980s, while a vaccine for hepatitis B was added in the mid-1990s.
 In 1995, the ACIP, AAP, and AAFP began issuing annual updates to the schedule.
 The annual updates contained detailed information about the recommended vaccines, including specific age- and dosage-related information, as well as information about new vaccines as they were added to the schedule.
 Since then, a number of vaccines have been added, including those for chickenpox (varicella) and hepatitis A, while others have been removed or replaced.
 (The first rotavirus vaccine added to the schedule was removed because of an association between the vaccine and intussusception, a type of bowel obstruction.
 It was later replaced with a different rotavirus vaccine that has no association with the condition.)

-As of 2010, the schedule of children ages 0-6 years includes recommendations for the following vaccinations:
+As ofearly 2014, the U.S. immunization schedule for children ages 0-6 years includes recommendations for the following vaccinations:

 - Hepatitis B

 - Diphtheria, Tetanus, and Pertussis (combined DTaP vaccine)